St. Louis Clinical Trials

 St. Louis Clinical Trials is a proven and trusted resource for the conduct of complex Phase Ib/IIa studies in Schizophrenia, Major Depressive Disorder, Bipolar Mania, Alzheimer’s disease, Addiction and Pain Management.
 The research staff is proficient in all standard rating scales and is highly experienced in the conduct of specialized and complex study designs, which include cardiac monitoring (TQT/ QTc), polysomnography (PSG), intensive pharmacokinetic sampling and qEEG.
 The site’s recruitment team has developed a solid infrastructure for identifying quality research subjects throughout the greater St. Louis region, resulting in meeting and exceeding enrollment targets on the vast majority of its trials.

-A private, inpatient and outpatient research facility, St. Louis Clinical Trials is focused in Phase I-III clinical trials in a variety of therapeutic indications.
-The purpose built, 55-bed facility is fully equipped, secure, locked and supported by highly experienced MDs, DOs, Nurse Practitioners, Paramedics, Patient Care Technicians, CRCs, Registered Pharmacists (PharmD), Laboratory Technicians and Regulatory Specialists.
-The facility, built for the comfort of research subjects, has an exercise area, TV, video games, internet access, game room and other amenities.
+A private, inpatient and outpatient research facility, St. Louis Clinical Trials is focused on Phase I-III clinical trials in a variety of therapeutic indications.
+The purpose-built, 55-bed facility is fully equipped, secure, locked and supported by highly experienced M.D.s, D.O.s, Nurse Practitioners, Paramedics, Patient Care Technicians, C.R.C.s, Pharmacists (Pharm.D.), Laboratory Technicians and Regulatory Specialists.
+The research staff is proficient in all standard rating scales and is highly experienced in the conduct of specialized and complex study designs.
+These include cardiac monitoring (TQT/QTc), polysomnography (PSG), intensive pharmacokinetic sampling and qEEG.

 Institutional Review Board